 - Phone gets stuck on the Apple logo for some minutes instead of powering on

 The most common audio issues in the iPhone 7 and 7 plus have the same underlying cause!
 A logic board fault in which the audio chip is separated or loosened from the motherboard, this issue is also referred to as the “Loop Disease.”

 It is interesting that the issue occurs in the same pad, which is the C12.
 The C12 serves as the connection of the master clock line to the audio integrated circuit chip.

 A similar problem occurred in old iPhone 6/6plus with the touch integrated circuit chip, which was dubbed as the “touch disease.”
 Both these issues occur due to the daily use of phones and their inherent construction.

 Why is C12’s construction so weak?

 It has been observed that the C12 is poorly attached to the phone with results in audio ic failures.
-With time, phone’s audio completely stops functioning that even hinders in turning the phone on.
+With time, the phone’s audio stops functioning completely, and it even hinders turning the phone on.

 Can you repair the audio IC?

 The best thing about it that the C12 audio pad is repairable.
 Also, if your phone is not in warranty, it won’t cost thousands of pounds.
 If you are willing to fix it, then the audio pad can be fixed by lifting the audio IC chip and adding a micro-gauge wire.